SimonKaran13/TUL-Mod/README.md

 ![crafting recipe](/images/crafting.png) ![crafting recipe](/images/goldcrafting.png) ![crafting recipe](/images/ironcraft.png) ![crafting recipe](/images/stonecrafting.png) ![crafting recipe](/images/woodcrafting.png)

-Replace the diamonds with (wood, stone, gold, iron) to get a TUL in the respective material.
 The netherite TUL can be obtained by upgrading the diamond TUL with a netherite ingot at a smithing table.

 ## Installation